semgrep/semgrep-docs/docs/semgrep-app/findings.md

 * reviewing authentication or authorization logic
 * custom pattern matches based on your own custom rules

+Findings include a `message` that describes the security issue or bug that must be resolved.
+Findings may also provide an `autofix` that fixes the issue by creating a suggestion within your source code management (SCM) tool, such as GitHub or GitLab.

+## Working with findings
 After a finding is generated, developers may:

 * View the Semgrep rule and the matching code.